Hello!

 Current Research Studies

-There are over 15 short bowel syndrome research studies that are actively recruiting participants.
+There are approximately 15 short bowel syndrome research studies that are actively recruiting participants.
 Search this site to find SBS research studies near you.

 Nutritional Support